 Welcome to the Children’s Speech and Language Therapy Service for North Derbyshire.

-We work in clinics, family homes, schools, nurseries and Children’s Centres to support children and young people between the ages of 0-19 years.
+We work in a variety of settings including family homes, schools and nurseries to support children and young people between the ages of 0-19 years.

 We work in close partnership with other Specialist Children's Services and with our colleagues in local authority social and educational services at a local and regional level.
 We are a partner in the Speech, Language and Communication Needs Pathway.

 Many families found video consultations more convenient during Covid.
 Where this works well, we may continue to use this as an assessment or intervention option.
 This will depend on the clinical needs we are working on.

 If you have been referred to Speech and Language Therapy by a healthcare professional and feel you need assistance to support travel costs, you may be eligible for support under the healthcare travel cost scheme.
 Please click here for further information.